 TV work includes ONE NIGHT, THE TOWN, THE SECRET STATE, BERT AND DICKIE, OUTNUMBERED, SKINS, SPOOKS, UNFORGIVEN, ONLY FOOLS AND HORSES, MIDDLEMARCH, THE WAY WE LIVE NOW and CAPITAL CITY.

 As a composer, Douglas won the Stiles and Drew award in 2012 for Best New Song for POWERCUT.

-Douglas is writing material for a new musical with The Stable and his feature film NIGHT FISHERS is in development with Hardy Son & Baker.
+Douglas is writing material for a new musical with The Stable.
+He also has a horror film in development.